Awlexus/Ecbolic/README.md

   @doc help: "returns `:world`"

   @doc """
-  It's thanks to the 1.7 elixir update you can add meta data with your docs
+  It's thanks to the 1.7 elixir update that we can add meta data to the @doc annotation
   """
   def hello, do: :world
 ```